Yellowstone National Park was the first national park in the world.

 It has many types of ecosystems, but sub-alpine forest is most abundant.

-YNP is known for its wildlife (especially wolves, bears, elk and bison) and its many geothermal features, especially Old Faithful Geyser.
+It is known for its wildlife (especially wolves, bears, elk and bison) and its many geothermal features, particularly Old Faithful Geyser.

 It is located mainly in the U.S. state of Wyoming, although it also extends into Montana and Idaho.